gorbatiiivan/SGLauncher/README.md

-Tested with eXoDos, eXoWin3x, eXoWin9x, eXoIF, eXoAppleIIGS.
+Tested with eXoDos, eXoWin3x, eXoWin9x, eXoIF, eXoAppleIIGS, eXoDemoScene.

 Not tested with languages pack.